-Performance Measure What does it show?
-Requires Improvement Good Outstanding Percentage of initial health assessments completed within timescale The amount completed within timescale - assessments should be timely to ensure any health needs are identified and addressed as soon as possible 65-74 75-84 85-100 Percentage of cases were health needs of the child/ young person were clearly identified (audit measure) Plans and assessments feature and address health needs as this is important to the wellbeing of children and young people 65-74 75-84 85-100 Percentage of cases were health needs of the child/ young person were clearly reflected in the plan (audit measure) Plans and assessments feature and address health needs as this is important to the wellbeing of children and young people 65-74 75-84 85-100 Qualitative Information Feedback from Children and Young People, Parents and Carers The description of the control of th ıff Audits - show that health needs are considered and addressed swiftly Audits and Children in Care Council - children and young people feel their health needs are met and they have the information they need about their health to stay healthy health eflect and
+Performance Measure Performance Measure What does it show?
+Good Outstanding Percentage of initial health assessments completed within timescale The amount completed within timescale - assessments should be timely to ensure any health needs are identified and addressed as soon as possible 65-74 75-84 85-100 Percentage of cases were health needs of the child/ young person were clearly identified (audit measure) Plans and assessments feature and address health needs as this is important to the wellbeing of children and young people 65-74 75-84 85-100 Percentage of cases were health needs of the child/ young person were clearly reflected in the plan (audit measure) Plans and assessments feature and address health needs as this is important to the wellbeing of children and young people 65-74 75-84 85-100 Qualitative Information Feedback from Children and Young People, Parents and Carers Feedback from Staff Practice Coaching Audits - Staff understar the importance of timely health assessments, and how to reflect and capture health needs in planning Iff Audits - show that health needs are considered and addressed swiftly Audits and Children in Care Council - children and young people feel their health needs are met and they have the information they need about their health to stay healthy health eflect and

 Priority: Frontline practice is consistently good, effective and outcome focused Recommendation: 17.
-Ensure later-in-life letters provide details of all known information, are written in plain English, and are accessible to children so that they understand their stories (paragraph 107).
-Story behind the recommendation: Later in life letters were variable in quality.
+Ensure later-in-life letters provide details of all known information, are written in plain B are accessible to children so that they understand their stories (paragraph 107).
+Story behind the recommendation: • Later in life letters were variable in quality.
 What 'good' looks like: Later in life letters provide details of all known information, so children and young people have all the information about their stories so they can understand their story.
 Later in life letters are written in plain English, and are accessible.
 Lead for delivery: Corporate Parenting Board